laportag/QA-DCFP/README.md

 ## Acknowledgments

-* Thanks to the QA training team for providing the requisite knowlegde to build this app.
+* Thanks to the QA training team for imparting the requisite knowlegde to build this app.